 To understand and exploit knowledge of how microbial, plant and animal cells are built, maintained and function requires knowledge of the molecular structures involved and how the interactions of these structures are controlled.
-An understanding of these processes promotes the design and development of new biomaterials and helps in the validation of therapeutic targets to enable the discovery of novel drugs and vaccines.
+An understanding of these processes promotes the design and development of new biomaterials and agrochemicals and helps in the validation of therapeutic targets to enable the discovery of novel drugs and vaccines.
 Students working in this theme will benefit from training in the latest biochemical, chemical biology and biophysical methodologies; in the use of mathematical and systems approaches to study cellular processes; and in microscopy, spectroscopy, imaging and image analysis.
 They will be able to access training in computational structural biology, and training at Harwell in the use of light, synchrotron radiation, neutrons and electrons for bioscience research.